microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 ### Task 1: Open the notebooks folder

-1. From within Azure Machine Learning studio navigate to the `Compute` section by selecting it from the left-hand navigation menu.
+1. From within Azure Machine Learning studio, navigate to the `Compute` section by selecting it from the left-hand navigation menu.

     ![The Compute tab is highlighted in the left-hand menu within Azure Machine Learning studio.](media/ml-workspace-compute.png "Machine Learning studio Compute tab")

-2. Select the **Jupyter** link associated with your compute instance, **csdl-compute-SUFFIX** to open Jupyter Notebooks interface.
+2. Select the **Jupyter** link associated with your compute instance, **csdl-compute-SUFFIX** to open the Jupyter Notebooks interface.

    ![The Jupyter link is highlighted next to the csdl-compute-SUFFIX compute instance.](media/ml-workspace-compute-instances.png "Compute instances")